grifter102/getcleandata.project/Codebook.md

 - _feature type_ - This refers to the feature that performed the measurement
 - _function_ - This refers to the calculation function used, either mean or std (for standard deviation)
 - _direction_ - This refers to the direction (if applicable) and will be the X, Y, or Z axis

+For example: "mean.fBodyGyro.mean.X" refers to the mean of the means of fBodyGyro calculations on the X axis.